dibyendumajumdar/C/docs/ctour.md

 which adds the second operand (`A2`) to the register  (`R`).
 All of the notation will be explained below.

 Only  three features of the operands are used in decid- ing whether a match has occurred.
 They are:

 1. Is the type of the operand compatible with that demand- ed?

-2. Is the `degree of difficulty` (in a sense described be- low) compatible?
+2. Is the 'degree of difficulty' (in a sense described be- low) compatible?

 3. The table may demand that the operand have a `*` (indi-